rustic-rs/docs/src/breaking_changes.md

 This document lists all user facing breaking changes in `rustic` and provides guidance on how to migrate from one version to another.

+## 0.12.0

+### Changed default behavior

+During restores from cold storage, rustic now captures your warm-up command's stdout and parses it as [JSON Lines](https://jsonlines.org) to report restore progress, rather than passing it straight through to the terminal.

+Output that is not valid JSON is no longer printed directly to the terminal;
+instead it is logged at info level with a `[warmup]` prefix, visible with `--log-level info` or the appropriate `RUST_LOG` setting.

 ## 0.11.0

 ### Changed default behavior